Snapchat/Spectacles-Sample/README.md

 ## Contributing

-We welcome contributions!
-Please read our contributing guidelines and feel free to submit pull requests or open issues.
+We welcome contributions on existing project!
+Feel free to submit pull requests or open issues.

 ---